asterisk30/web-developer-bootcamp/MoreExpress/readme.md

 * res.render(fileName, object)
 fileName is the file you want to render object allows you to pass through a local variable to template variable

+* How to style ejs?

+1. Add style tag just like in htmls